erikbrinkman/d3-dag/README.md

 ```

 The separation accessor function takes two adjacent dag nodes and sets their relative separation, thus any constant function will produce the same results.
-Two other common settings are:
+Another other common setting is:

 ```js
 function separation(a, b) {